OfficeDev/DLPmigrationassistant/README.md

 [**Download the migration assistant**](https://aka.ms/downloadTool)

- _**Microsoft Purview Data Loss Prevention migration assistant for Symantec tool is subject to an End User License Agreement, which must be accepted before installation and use.**_
+ _**Microsoft Purview Data Loss Prevention migration assistant for Symantec is subject to an End User License Agreement, which must be accepted before installation and use.**_

 ## Provide Feedback & Report Bugs